seviu/swiftdaddy/Content/articles/Associated Types and Protocols.md

 ### associatedtype to the rescue

 To achieve this we can use Associated Types or `associatedtype`.
-An associated type is a placeholder whith a keyword which can be defined with `typealias` when implementing the protocol.
+An associated type is a placeholder with a keyword that can be defined with `typealias` when implementing the protocol.

 Associated types can have constraints.
 In our example we just want them to be of type `Codable` and `ComplexObject`